rustwasm/team/README.md

 - For `wasm32-unknown-emscripten`, Rust uses the emscripten toolchain to provide libc-based functionality.
-That means that a lot of `std` is available and works, but at the cost of significant binary bloat.
+That means that a lot of `std` is available and works, but at the cost of significant `.wasm` size bloat.

 ## JS Interop